Select Region/Language

 Even basketball players have to budget

 At the University of Michigan as a Wolverine, Robinson took a personal finance course through the school’s sports management department.
-Huddling in Professor Len Middleton’s office with another teammate, Robinson learned about budgeting, saving, and investing.
+Huddling in Professor Len Middleton’s office with another teammate, Robinson learned about budgeting, saving and investing.

 “[Middleton] gave me a piece of paper that said, here’s how much you’ll make if you’re the 40th draft pick with a minimum contract of $580,000,” Robinson recalls.
 “He had me write down everything I thought I had to pay.
 Then he showed me what I would actually be paying, like insurance and taxes, and I didn’t have any of those things down.
 I realized I would only be receiving half the money I thought I would.”